mamani828/Annotated_MOLE/index.md

 Basically, everything we learned in vector calculus.
 Divergence, gradient, curl, and Laplacian.

-To maintain consistency, we will follow these notations for now (there will be additional terms and notations down the line, we will define them later for brevity).
+To maintain consistency, we will follow these notations for now (there will be additional terms and notations down the line, we will define them later for simplicity).

 - Laplacian = L